The Cost of Bottled Water

 That’s right – 4,787 bottled waters could be filled with tap water for $2.10!
 So every time you buy a bottle of water for $1, you are paying 2,279 times what you would if you filled that same bottle with tap water.

-If most of what you drink is bottled water, assuming you drink 64 oz. of water per day, you’d consume a little under 3 – 20 oz. bottles of water per day.
+If most of what you drink is bottled water, assuming you drink 64 oz. of water per day, you’d consume a little under three 20 oz. bottles of water per day.
 Those 3 bottles per day would cost you $3/day or $1,095 per year.
 That same 1,095 bottles filled with tap water would cost you $0.48 PER YEAR.
-Another way to look at it is that as soon as you buy your first bottle of water, you’ve already spent double what you would for an ENTIRE YEAR of tap water.
+Another way to look at it is that as soon as you buy your first bottle of water, you’ve already spent double what you would for an entire year of tap water.
 Wow.

 Bottled Water Vs. Tap Water Purity

 OK, so we’ve made the cost argument.
 But how about the purity argument?
 I hate to burst your Utopian fantasies of crisp icy glaciers, polar bears, and trickling mountain streams, but it’s mostly just the same stuff.
 According to ABC News, most bottled water is just reprocessed tap water:

 Big-selling Dasani and Aquafina are just reprocessed tap water from cities around the country.
 One of Aquafina’s sources is the Detroit River!

 (source: Is Bottled Water Better than Tap)

 And as a matter of fact, tap water is actually held to higher purity standards than bottled water is, in the United States.
 Tap water is regulated under the EPA’s Safe Water Drinking Act (SWDA), while bottled water is regulated under less stringent standards by the U.S. FDA’s Federal Food, Drug, & Cosmetic Act.